-The final extra on disc one are the Japanese television spots and theatrical trailers for Howl’s Moving Castle; there is only Japanese audio available, but subtitles can be turned on.
-This extra runs for 12 minutes, and it’s all the trailers and television spots in one continuous piece; there is no way to select which ones you want to see.
+The final extra on Disc One is the Japanese television spots and theatrical trailers for Howl’s Moving Castle.
+There is only Japanese audio available, but subtitles can be turned on.
+This extra runs for 12 minutes, and it’s all the trailers and television spots in one continuous piece.
+There is no way to select which ones you want to see.

 If you like Miyazaki’s work, or if you like the kind of storytelling used in this film, then you should see Howl’s Moving Castle.
 In my opinion, this film should be in the anime collection of anyone who is a fan of Miyazaki and Studio Ghibli.